Can Aluminum Rust?

 However, rustproofing is the best way to protect your vehicle from corrosion or rust.
 Use NH Oil Undercoating to keep your vehicle rustproof.
 It pushes out moisture and provides a protective layer to the undercarriage, all much-needed to prevent oxidation and corrosion.

 From keeping your vehicle rustproof to improving its visual appeal, NH Oil Undercoating is your best bet to prevent your vehicle from damage caused by corrosion or rust.
-For more information or to find a dealer for NH Oil Undercoating near you, contact us.
+Contact us for more information or to find a dealer for NH Oil Undercoating near you.
 We can help.

 The Corrosion Resistance of Aluminum

-Chemically, the film is a hydrated form of aluminum oxide.
-The corrosion resistance of aluminum depends upon this protective oxide film.
-Which is stable in aqueous media when the pH is between about 4.0 and 8.5.
-The oxide film is naturally self-renewing, and the surface film’s accidental abrasion or other mechanical damage is rapidly repaired.
-Therefore, the conditions that promote the corrosion of aluminum and its alloys must be those that continuously abrade the film mechanically or promote conditions that locally degrade the protective oxide film and minimize the availability of oxygen to rebuild it.
+The film on aluminum is a hydrated form of aluminum oxide, which provides corrosion resistance.
+This protective oxide film is stable in water when the pH is between 4.0 and 8.5.
+The oxide film is self-renewing and can rapidly repair any accidental abrasion or mechanical damage.
+Therefore, conditions that lead to the corrosion of aluminum and its alloys are those that continuously abrade the film mechanically or locally degrade the protective oxide film, preventing the availability of oxygen to rebuild it.

 Aluminum Corrosion: Why it Happens and What to Do When It Does

-You should also consider the grade or series of aluminum you’re using.
-Some of these, notably 5052 and 3003, have better corrosion-resistance properties than others.
-More generally, 1xxx, 3xxx, 5xxx and 6xxx series alloys offer good corrosion resistance.
+It would be best to consider the grade or series of aluminum you’re using.
+Some, notably 5052 and 3003, have better corrosion-resistance properties than others.
+More generally, 1xxx, 3xxx, 5xxx, and 6xxx series alloys offer good corrosion resistance.